 The Gardening by the Moon 2016 calendar is longtime Old Farmer's Almanac tradition.
 According to this practice, cycles of the Moon affect plant growth.

 These are dates for Region 2.
 Which region are you in?
 Click here for the map.

 Note: There are four broad regions across North America.
 If you prefer, we also offer a regular gardening calendar (not Moon-based) that customizes to zip code level.
 See the all-seasons gardening calendar.

-How to Read the "Planting by the Moon" Gardening Calendar
+How to Garden by the Moon

-- Plant vegetables that bear crops above ground during the light, or waxing, of the Moon: from the day the Moon is new to the day it is full.
-Plant vegetables that bear crops below ground during the dark, or waning, of the Moon: from the day after it is full to the day before it is new again.
+- Plant flowering bulbs and vegetables that bear crops below ground during the dark, or waning, of the Moon: from the day after it is full to the day before it is new again.